and-jonas/Andereggetal2019/README.md

 3. `03_perform_rfe.R` An example script that performs rfe using cubist as base learner for the selection of the most important wavelengths to predict visual senescence scorings for the 2016 experiment.
 4. `04_get_dynpars.R` Extract dynamics parameters from visual senescence scorings.
 5. `05_get_dynpars_SI.R` Extract dynamics parameters from spectral indices.
 6. `06_SI_perf.R` Evaluate the performance of spectral indices to track visually assessed senescence dynamics.
+This includes selected published spectral indices and all posissible combinations of wavelenths in the PSRI'.